MartaL0b0/CS2013_3013/backend/README.md

 `openssl req -x509 -subj '/CN=localhost' -newkey rsa:4096 -keyout key.pem -nodes -out certificate.crt -days 365`
 Note that the filenames must be `key.pem` for the private key and `certificate.crt` for the certificate.
 - The `JWT_*_EXPIRY` variables set how long the JWT access and refresh tokens should be valid for (in seconds)
+- `REGISTRATION_WINDOW` configures how old unapproved registrations must be before being removed (in seconds).
+This behaviour only occurs when a `DELETE` request reaches `/api/v1/auth/register`, which happens periodically in production.

 To start the app, just run `docker-compose up`.
 Hit CTRL+C to shut it down.